Dentist with a tooth model explaining the signs of an emergency tooth extraction.

 When a dental emergency strikes, knowing what to do can make all the difference.
 Panic is a natural reaction, but a few simple, immediate steps can help you manage the situation until you can get professional care.
 Whether you’re dealing with a sudden injury or escalating pain, your quick response is key to protecting your oral health.
 Here’s a straightforward guide on what to do, who to call, and where to find help when you need it most.

-First Steps to Take at Home
+What to Do Immediately at Home

 The very first thing you should do is call an emergency dentist.
 Explain your symptoms clearly so they can advise you on the next steps.
 While you’re arranging for care, you can take a few measures at home to manage the situation.
 If you’re experiencing bleeding, gently bite down on a clean piece of gauze—avoid using cotton balls or tissue, as the fibers can stick to the wound.
 For swelling, apply a cold compress or an ice pack wrapped in a cloth to the outside of your cheek for 10-15 minutes at a time.
 This can help reduce inflammation and numb some of the pain.